shirish93/shirish93.github.io/_posts/2024-01-01-leadership-styles.md

 #### Spiritual Leadership

 A spiritual leader shows the path...and vision...for the long term.
 They may not guide you technically, or help you in your day-to-day work.
 They have a strong and clear vision and and well-defined mission of what is to be done.
 You can't but be allured by the possibilities.
-You are driven to your work to get towards their vision.
+You are motivated to your work to get towards their vision.
 They inspire you to work.
 This could overcome their potential deficiencies in technical or personal aspects by finding other means.

 * **Key Attributes:** Vision setting, purpose definition, ethical leadership, creating a strong team culture.
 * **Strengths:** Motivates and inspires teams, creates a sense of community, drives innovation through shared values.